pyjarrett/programming-with-ada/docs/_sources/clearing-the-air.rst.txt

    purpose of providing legal advice.
 You should consult with a qualified and licensed legal professional prior to making any legal decisions.

-You can use Ada for free
+Ada can be used for free
 ------------------------

 Ada has a free front-end for GCC called `GNAT <https://gcc.gnu.org/wiki/GNAT>`_.